Friedrichshain-Kreuzberg: History

 The Berlin district of Kreuzberg-Friedrichshain has a rich and complex history that reflects the city's changing political and cultural landscape over the past two centuries.

 Located in the heart of the city, Kreuzberg and Friedrichshain were once separate neighborhoods that were united into a single district in 2001.
 The area is known for its diverse and vibrant cultural scene, as well as its history as a center of political activism and counterculture.

 Kreuzberg has a long history as a working-class neighborhood and was heavily damaged during World War II.
 After the war, the area became home to many immigrants, including Turkish and other migrants from the Middle East and Europe.
-In the 1970's and 1980's, Kreuzberg became a center of political activism and alternative culture, with a large youth and student population.
+In the 1970s and 1980s, Kreuzberg became a center of political activism and alternative culture, with a large youth and student population.

 Friedrichshain, on the other hand, has a more diverse history.
 It was originally a working-class neighborhood, but was heavily bombed during World War II and then divided by the Berlin Wall after the war.
 After the fall of the Wall in 1989, Friedrichshain underwent a process of gentrification and became a popular neighborhood for artists, students, and young professionals.

 In recent years, both Kreuzberg and Friedrichshain have become popular tourist destinations, known for their lively streets, diverse cultural scene, and rich history.